-Are you an ambitious creative, budding entrepreneur or critical thinker with the drive to take your love of fashion and textiles to the next level?
-This MA Fashion and Textiles Master's degree course will give you the skills you need to apply your talent in this exciting industry.
+Are you a creative and innovative thinker, with the ambition to lead the industry of the future?
+This MA Fashion and Textiles degree course will help you develop the skills and critical awareness to apply your creative talent in this exciting and constantly evolving industry.

-We'll help you develop your creative, critical and practical skills to achieve professional outcomes and compete in a commercial setting.
-Whether you're looking to move into a management role in a design-led industry or start your own textile business, this course will help you achieve your goals.
+Whatever the direction and focus of your studies, we'll help you develop your creative, critical and practical skills to achieve considered and professional outcomes with commercial viability.
+Whether you're looking to move into a leadership or management role, or start your own business, this course will help you achieve your goals.

 What you'll experience

 On this Fashion and Textiles degree course, you'll:

 - Work in our creative studios and workshops with the latest tools and equipment